World News | What to Know About Kash Patel, Trump's Pick to Lead FBI | LatestLY

 A determination to upend the FBI

-Patel has signaled through interviews and public statements a determination to upend the FBI and radically reshape its mission.
+Patel has signalled through interviews and public statements a determination to upend the FBI and radically reshape its mission.

 He's called for dramatically reducing its footprint and limiting its authority, as well as going after government officials who disclose information to reporters.